Free Things To Do In San Francisco

 City Guide Tours

 City Guides is sponsored by the San Francisco Public Library and tours are conducted by volunteers.
 The volunteers go through six months of training and do the tours out of love for the City, not money.
 In my opinion, these are the best tours you can take in San Francisco, period.
 Donations are accepted, but there is no pressure to contribute.
 The best part is that there are several tours throughout the City every day of the year, with the exception of Christmas.
-Please note that groups if eight or more are not allowed on regularly scheduled tours.
+Please note that groups of eight or more are not allowed on regularly scheduled tours.
 If you have a large group, contact City Guides to discuss a tour for your group.
 Also, there is a list of wheelchair accessible tours on the City Guides’ website.

 City Guides offers over a hundred different tours.
 I have been on several and look forward to taking many more.
 This is definitely on of my favorite free things to do in San Francisco.
 You can find their schedule on their website at sfcityguides.org.

 I’ve spent hours walking around Chinatown submerging myself in this uniquely distinct community.
 City Guides has a few tours of Chinatown that shed light on the storied past of this community, the events that brought them to San Francisco, how this community engages with the rest of the city and the rise of many successful entrepreneurs, professionals and politicians that are important to the fabric, history and future this city.